axieinfinity/bridge-v2/README.md

 ```

 #### BridgeOperatorSetUpdatedSubscription
-At the end of each epoch, validators call `wrapUpEpoch` of the `ValidatorSet` contract to update list validator set.
+At the end of each epoch, validators call `wrapUpEpoch` of `ValidatorSet` contract to update list validator set.
 It emits an event `BridgeOperatorSetUpdated(uint256 period, []address operators)`.
 All trusted nodes must listen this
-event, vote by signing typed data and submit it to the `RoninGovernanceAdmin` contract.
+event, vote by signing typed data and submit it to `RoninGovernanceAdmin` contract.
 ```mermaid
 graph TD
   Validator -->|Call| WrapUpEpoch